 2016 has most definitely been the year that gemstone engagement rings have come into their own.
 And as much as I do love a diamond, I’m also loving seeing this trend evolve, because why shouldn’t there be as much choice in rings as there is taste in jewellery?
 A couple of months ago, I rounded up some gorgeous morganite sparklers, and it was such a popular post that I thought I would give a little love to the blue stones of the gem world: the sapphires, the aquamarines, the blue topazes, the blue diamonds, and of course, tanzanite.
 It’s amazing how many beautiful options there are with these gems, and best of all, they’re at a huge variety of price points to suit any budget.
 So if blue is your colour and you want lots of bling for your buck, consider this statement alternative.
 After all, if a sapphire was good enough for Princess Kate… This is not a sponsored post but includes some affiliate links.

 I can’t think of a better way to end off a crazy Monday than with some jewellery, can you?
-One of the trends I mentioned last week was alternate engagement rings, which we’re seeing more and more couples choosing for reasons of budget, taste or because of the ethical issues around diamond mining.
+One of the trends I mentioned last week was alternative engagement rings, which we’re seeing more and more couples choosing for reasons of budget, taste or because of the ethical issues around diamond mining.
 Etsy is a great place to source artisan jewellery, and while there are many stones to choose from, the ones that really catch my eye are morganite.
 This rose gold stone is trending big time, and I must admit to being more than a little jealous of anyone who gets to sport its peachy loveliness on their ring finger!
-So let’s round up a few of our faves, shall we?
+There’s one question I do hear from brides from time to time though: ‘Is a morganite ring tacky?’
+The short (and the long answer) is no. As with diamonds, you’ll get what you pay for with a morganite engagement ring, so while they tend to be more affordable, you still want to make sure you pay for a good cut.
+And yes, beryl stones (morganite being one of them) can get cloudy more easily than a diamond, but they clean up super easily with a little TLC so you can easily keep them at their sparkling best.
+Also yes, there is a morganite engagement ring trend going on right now, but does that mean they won’t stand the test of time?
+In my opinion no. Their soft colour co-ordinates beautifully with any number of outfits – in fact, I think morganite is just getting started.
+Bottom line, if you love it, and it suits your personal style, you can’t go wrong.
+So let’s round up a few of our favourite morganite rings from Etsy, shall we? *Links in bold denote affiliate links.
+The cost to you remains the same, but SBB may receive a commission for any sales made.

 Straight off, I should tell you – jewellery is kind of one of my obsessions.
 As in, I feel naked without any, and there’s probably no gift you can give me – from a pretty costume piece that will fall apart after I’ve worn it for six months to something in a little blue box – that I’ll appreciate more.
 But one of the things I love most is how some pieces become iconic to their wearers.
 Take my mom.
 She decided against having an engagement ring, and instead got a statement gold wedding band – a chunky piece of 1970s gold that is so completely ‘her’ that I can’t imagine her without it.
 And that’s what your engagement/wedding ring should be – after all, it’s the one piece you are going to wear every day for the rest of your life.
 Which is probably why so many brides nowadays help to pick out their rings or have them custom made.
 But once you start looking, you’ll realise there’s a whole world of diamond engagement ring terminology that you and your fiance need to be aware of.
 Well, worry not, because SBB is here to help you, along with our friends at Chris Winspear Design Jewellers (based in Gauteng, but able to service clients throughout South Africa).
 A very welcome addition to our sponsorship team, Chris Winspear Design Jewellers has everything you need for your big day, from engagement and wedding bands (including a range of breathtaking coloured stones) to gifts for the wedding party such as cufflinks and charms.
 Today we’re showcasing just some of their lovely stock to illustrate our guide.